-If a decision still cannot be reached through the mechanism above, the Chair (or co-Chairs) of the SRWG may declare a deadlock and refer to the SROC for the final decision.
+If a decision still cannot be reached through the mechanism above, the Chair (or co-Chairs) of the SRWG may declare a deadlock and refer to the SSC for the final decision.

-Minutes of the meeting and clarifications of decisions made by the SRWG are to be shared no more than two months on the website after the meeting by the Secretariat.
+Minutes of the meeting and clarifications of decisions made by the SRWG are to be shared on the website no more than two months after the meeting by the Secretariat.